Algebraic cycles and functorial lifts from $G_2$ to $\mathrm{PGSp}_6$: The cycle class formula and the standard motive for G2

 In particular, if $\pi_\ell$ is an unramified smooth representation of $\PGSp_6(\Q_\ell)$ with Satake parameter $s_{\pi_\ell}$ belonging to $\zeta(G_2(\C))$, then

 where denotes the Euler factor at $\ell$ of the 7-dimensional standard $L$-function for $G_2$.

-Let now $\pi$ be a cuspidal automorphic representation of $\PGSp_6$, which is unramified outside a finite set of places $S$ containing the Archimedean place.
-As a special case of Langlands functoriality, one then expects that if $L^S(s, \pi, {\rm Spin})$ has a simple pole at $s=1$, $\pi$ is a functorial lift from either $G_2$ or $G_2^c$, where recall that $G_2^c$ denotes the form of $G_2$ which is compact at $\infty$ and split at all finite places of $\Q$.
+Let now $\pi$ be a cuspidal automorphic representation of $\PGSp_6$, which is unramified outside a finite set of places $S$ containing the archimedean place.
+As a special case of Langlands functoriality, one expects that if $L^S(s, \pi, {\rm Spin})$ has a simple pole at $s=1$, then $\pi$ is a functorial lift from either $G_2$ or $G_2^c$, where recall that $G_2^c$ denotes the form of $G_2$ which is compact at $\infty$ and split at all finite places of $\Q$.
 We invite the reader to consult \cite{Ginzburg-Jiang}, \cite{Gan-Gurevich}, \cite{Pollack-Shah}, and \cite{Gan-SavinExceptionalSW} for results in this direction.
-In particular, using results of \cite{chenevier}, \cite{Gan-SavinExceptionalSW} and \cite{KretShin}, one deduces the following.
+Moreover, the existence of a pole is usually related to the non-vanishing of a certain period.
+The following result \footnote{We point out that Proposition \ref{equivalences} is not really needed in the following (it is cited in the proof of Theorem 8.6, but only to know that the $L$-function of the lift from $G_2$ to $\PGSp_6$ has a pole at $s = 1$), but it might be of independent interest.}, summarizing and complementing known results in this direction, gives equivalence conditions for $\pi$ to be a weak functorial lift from $G_2$.